Eco-hotel Tip in Minca

 Drinking water

-The water from the tap is not drinkable unless the hotel or hostel has a filtration system.
+The water from the tap is not drinkable unless the hotel or hostel offers filtered water.

 Going to Minca?
 Then check out our tips for what to do in Minca here, the best restaurants in Minca, transportation and where to stay in Minca.